mahmoudsabry/email-list/README.md

 composer require mahmoudsabry/email-list
 ~~~

-Once the package installed successfully, It is autoloaded to the laravel composer
+Once the package installed successfully, It is autoloaded to the laravel core

 Create your Controller